temoto-telerobotics/temoto-telerobotics.github.io/src_tutorials/using_the_component_manager.rst

     required_parameters:
       frame_id: "usb_cam"

-Again, when invoking components via a `launch file` then it's expecially importat that the `launch file` must allows remapping the input/output topics.
+Again, when invoking components via a `launch file` then it's especially importat that the `launch file` allows remapping the input/output topics.
 Have a look at `this as a reference <https://github.com/temoto-telerobotics/temoto_examples/blob/robotont/temoto_examples/launch/artag_remappable.launch>`_.

 Now that the components are set up, the next step is to create a *pipes.yaml* file.